Which place is cheaper, Seoul or Athens?

 The winter brings many poeple to Athens as well as Seoul.
 Most visitors come to Athens for the museums, the shopping scene, and the cuisine during these months.
 Additionally, the winter months attract visitors to Seoul because of the museums, the shopping scene, and the cuisine.

 The weather in Seoul can be very cold.
 In the winter, Athens is much warmer than Seoul.
 Typically, the winter temperatures in Athens in January average around 10°C (51°F), and Seoul averages at about -3°C (27°F).

 In the winter, Athens often gets less sunshine than Seoul.
 Athens gets 143 hours of sunny skies this time of year, while Seoul receives 163 hours of full sun.

 Athens usually gets more rain in January than Seoul.
 Athens gets 45 mm (1.8 in) of rain, while Seoul receives 23 mm (0.9 in) of rain this time of the year.

 Both Seoul and Athens are popular destinations to visit in the spring with plenty of activities.
 The spring months attract visitors to Athens because of the activities around the city and the natural beauty.
 Also, the activities around the city are the main draw to Seoul this time of year.

 In April, Athens is generally a little warmer than Seoul.
-Temperatures in Athens average around 16°C (60°F), and Seoul stays around 13°C (55°F).
+Daily temperatures in Athens average around 16°C (60°F), and Seoul fluctuates around 13°C (55°F).